 def prepare(numbers, low, high): pivot = numbers[high] item = low - 1 for i in range(low, high): if numbers[i] <= pivot: item = item + 1 (numbers[item], numbers[i]) = (numbers[i], numbers[item]) (numbers[item + 1], numbers[high]) = (numbers[high], numbers[item + 1]) return item + 1

 First, we select a pivot element.
 This is equal to the highest number in our list.

-Our function returns the new high value, which is equal to item + 1.
+Our Python function returns the new high value.
+The new high value is equal to item + 1.

 Next, we’ve got to run our algorithm.
 We can do this by writing a separate function: